North Pulaski High School: Creative and performing arts

-The school band programs perform at various competitions including invitationals and regional assessments administered by the Arkansas School Band and Orchestra Association (ASBOA).
-The North Pulaski High School Band is a 23-time consecutive winner of the ASBOA Sweepstakes Award, which denotes 1st Division ratings in sight-reading, concert band composite and marching band composite scoring.
-In addition, the marching band has been awarded the 1991 Sweepstakes Winner at Worlds of Fun Music Festival in Kansas City, Missouri; the 1994 Best in Class at North American Music Festival in Atlanta, Georgia and the Arkansas representative in the 1997, 2000 and 2003 National Independence Day Parade in Washington, DC.
-The choral program at North Pulaski continuously scores First Division ratings at evaluative festivals, and places large numbers of students in the Region and State choirs.
+The school band programs performed at various competitions including invitationals and regional assessments administered by the Arkansas School Band and Orchestra Association (ASBOA).
+The North Pulaski High School Band was a 23-time consecutive winner of the ASBOA Sweepstakes Award, which denotes 1st Division ratings in sight-reading, concert band composite and marching band composite scoring.
+In addition, the marching band was awarded the 1991 Sweepstakes Winner at Worlds of Fun Music Festival in Kansas City, Missouri; the 1994 Best in Class at North American Music Festival in Atlanta, Georgia and the Arkansas representative in the 1997, 2000, and 2003 National Independence Day Parade in Washington, DC.
+The choral program at North Pulaski continuously scored First Division ratings at evaluative festivals, and placed large numbers of students in the Region and State choirs.

 In 2012, Karen Dismuke received the Arkansas Bandmaster of the Year award.

-The Drama and Competitive Speech program at North Pulaski is competitive and became one of the charter chapters of the Arkansas District of the National Forensic League (speech and debate honor society).
-North Pulaski has won Sweepstake awards at statewide tournaments and produce two mainstage productions a year.
-North Pulaski is known for its Performing Arts Department offering classes in Drama, Stagecraft, and Competitive Speaking.
+The Drama and Competitive Speech program at North Pulaski was competitive and became one of the charter chapters of the Arkansas District of the National Forensic League (speech and debate honor society).
+North Pulaski won Sweepstake awards at statewide tournaments and produced two mainstage productions a year.
+North Pulaski was known for its Performing Arts Department offering classes in Drama, Stagecraft, and Competitive Speaking.